-Intelligent steam traps, steam traps monitoring, safety and relief valves monitoring, and on-off valves monitoring detects steam leaks and other incidents in real time to correct them with diligence, and thus reduce energy consumption, increase reliability and reduce production costs, inspection and maintenance.
+Intelligent steam traps, steam traps monitoring, safety and relief valves monitoring, and on-off valves monitoring detects steam leaks, gas leaks, and other incidents in real time to correct them with diligence, and thus reduce energy consumption, increase reliability and reduce production costs, inspection and maintenance.

 MONITORING (TOTAL OR PARTIAL) OR ALARM SYSTEMS

 Unlike the alarm systems that do not allow to analyze evolution or trend, the monitoring systems send not only alarms, but also measurements of the monitored parameters with the scheduled frequency, so that the user can perform a historical analysis of evolution of the these parameters and predict their trend.

 ♦ Ultrasound: To detect internal and / or external steam leaks.